-2020 Director Compensation Program
+Director Compensation Program

 Our Board is focused on attracting and retaining members with the expertise, background and experience needed to lead our Company.
-In November 2019, following consultation with our Compensation Committee's independent compensation consultant, FW Cook, and to facilitate our Board's mission of attracting and retaining highly skilled directors, our Board determined it was appropriate to increase our Board's annual equity retainer and retainer for the Chairperson of our Board and our Audit Committee.
-Under our Directors' Compensation Policy, each member of our Board who was not employed by us was entitled to receive the following cash compensation for their role on the Board, committees or oversight roles during 2020, as applicable:
+Under our Directors' Compensation Policy, each member of our Board who was not employed by us was entitled to receive the following cash compensation for their role on the Board, committees or oversight roles during 2021, as applicable:

-Type of Retainer or Fee Amount Annual Cash Retainer \$100,000 Out-of-Country Meeting Attendance (1) \$ 10,000 Chairperson of the Board \$125,000 Chairperson of the Audit Committee \$ 35,000 Chairperson of the Compensation Committee \$ 25,000 Chairperson of the Nominating and Governance Committee \$ 20,000 Chairperson of the TESS Committee \$ 20,000 Audit Committee Member Retainer (2) \$ 15,000 Chairperson of Financing Committee (One-time Fee) (3) \$100,000 Member of Financing Committee (One-time Fee) (3) \$ 25,000 SailSAFE Global Health and Wellness Council Oversight Fee (4) \$ 75,000
+Type of Retainer or Fee Amount Annual Cash Retainer \$100,000 Out-of-Country Meeting Attendance (1) \$ 10,000 Chairperson of the Board \$125,000 Chairperson of the Audit Committee \$ 35,000 Chairperson of the Compensation Committee \$ 25,000 Chairperson of the Nominating and Governance Committee \$ 20,000 Chairperson of the TESS Committee \$ 20,000 Audit Committee Member Retainer (2) \$ 15,000 SailSAFE Global Health and Wellness Council Oversight Fee (3) \$ 75,000

-- For each Board or committee meeting located outside of such director's country of residence and attended in-person.
-Only one fee is payable for multiple meetings held on the same/consecutive days. - (2) Chairperson of the Audit Committee is not eligible. - (3) One-time fees were provided to directors who served on a special Financing Committee established to oversee financing transactions necessitated by the impacts of the COVID-19 pandemic.
-Our Board determined these fees were appropriate due to the increased responsibilities and time commitments for directors serving in this capacity.
-Our Financing Committee was dissolved in 2021. - (4) Annual retainer paid quarterly to the Chairperson of our TESS Committee for her oversight role as a Board liaison to our Company's SailSAFE Global Health and Wellness Council.
+- (1) For each Board or committee meeting located outside of such director's country of residence and attended in-person.
+Only one fee is payable for multiple meetings held on the same/consecutive days. - (2) Chairperson of the Audit Committee is not eligible. - (3) Annual retainer paid quarterly to the Chairperson of our TESS Committee for her oversight role as a Board liaison to our Company's SailSAFE Global Health and Wellness Council.